Eddie Cantor: Saloon songs to vaudeville

 By his early teens, Cantor began winning talent contests at local theaters and started appearing on stage.
 One of his earliest paying jobs was doubling as a waiter and performer, singing for tips at Carey Walsh's Coney Island saloon, where a young Jimmy Durante accompanied him on piano.
 He made his first public appearance in Vaudeville in 1907 at New York's Clinton Music Hall.
 In 1912, he was the only performer over the age of 20 to appear in Gus Edwards's Kid Kabaret, where he created his first blackface character "Jefferson".
 He later toured with Al Lee as the team Cantor and Lee.
 Critical praise from that show got the attention of Broadway's top producer Florenz Ziegfeld, who gave Cantor a spot in the Ziegfeld rooftop post-show, Midnight Frolic (1917).

 Broadway

 A year later, Cantor made his Broadway debut in the Ziegfeld Follies of 1917.
 He continued in the Follies until 1927, a period considered the best years of the long-running revue.
 For several years, Cantor co-starred in an act with pioneer comedian Bert Williams, both appearing in blackface; Cantor played Williams's fresh-talking son.
 Other co-stars with Cantor during his time in the Follies included Will Rogers, Marilyn Miller, Fanny Brice, and W.C.
 Fields.
 He moved on to stardom in book musicals, starting with Kid Boots (1923) and Whoopee!
 (1928).
-On tour with Banjo Eyes, he romanced the unknown Jacqueline Susann, who had a small part in the show and who became the best-selling author of Valley of the Dolls.BANJO EYES' successful Broadway run was cut short when Cantor suffered a major heart attack---the first of several that would plague his later years.
+The successful Broadway run of Banjo Eyes was cut short when Cantor suffered a major heart attack, the first of several that would plague his later years.

 Steel Pier, Atlantic City

-Cantor was a headliner at The Steel Pier Theater in Atlantic City.
+Cantor was a headliner at the Steel Pier Theater in Atlantic City.